#66 | Q&A Dr. Sharon Saline Answers Questions About How to Help Our Autistic Young Adults Get Things DoneMay 13, 2022

 Lynn Davison 1:28

 Well, I cannot tell you how much I admire you.
 You are my shining beacon out there of where I want to go over time because of how well you well you're so prolific, you know writing blog posts and producing videos and all of that though, is so helpful because what you do is you find the right words to help explain these concepts.
 And you give me a selection of them sometimes which is helpful because you know, sometimes it's the way in and other times it's not the way and you got to come up with another option.
-So it's just lovely to be able to make it to learn so much from you and then translate that into how I help the people that I coach.
+So it's just lovely to be able to learn so much from you and then translate that into how I help the people that I coach.

 Dr. Sharon Saline 2:14